 Given the high dimensionality of our prediction problem, it is necessary to apply feature selection techniques to build a smaller and more efficient model.
-The minimum redundancy maximum relevance (mRMR) technique [15] is used here for its effectiveness on selecting relevant features and discarding those redundant with the ones already selected.
+The minimum redundancy maximum relevance (mRMR) technique presented in [16] is used here for its effectiveness on selecting relevant features and discarding those redundant with the ones already selected.
 The method is executed over each training set of each balanced dataset and returns the best 500 features for the prediction problem.
 The top twenty features are shown in table 6.
 Features in bold font are LIWC features; the rest are TF-IDF rates.
-The ranking is computed by the average min-redundancy max-relevance score of each feature over each partition and fold.
-From left to right the columns contain the rankings for the Live-Journal dataset, the WordsEye dataset using exclusively the captions and discarding the comments, and the full WordsEye dataset.
+The ranking is computed by the average minredundancy max-relevance score each feature held over each partitions and fold.
+From left to right the columns contain the rankings for the LiveJournal dataset, the WordsEye dataset using exclusively the captions and discarding the comments, and the full WordsEye dataset.

-For the LiveJournal and full WordsEye dataset, most of the best selected features are either TF-IDF scores (represented by lemmal ... lemmaN, posTag1 ... posTagN) or LIWC features (in bold fonts), which suggests that the sentiment scores computed with SentiWord-Net (whose features, except positive score, appear past the ninetieth position) and DAL (whose features appear after the four-hundredth position) are not very useful for our classification problem.
+For the LiveJournal and full WordsEye dataset, most of the best selected features are either TF-IDF scores (represented by lemmal ... lemmaN, posTag1... posTagN) or LIWC features (in bold fonts), which suggests that the sentiment scores computed with SentiWord-Net (whose features, except positive score, appear past the ninetieth position) and DAL (whose features appear after the four-hundredth position) are not very useful for our classification problem.
 It would be interesting to explore the use of more detailed emotion dictionaries that provide scores for individual emotions rather than just polarity, as these would likely be more useful for our task.
-Most of the features selected by the mRMR technique seem to be consistent with the task at hand, referring to words and concepts intuitively associated with emotions.
+Most of the selected features seem to be consistent with the task at hand.